 The view over Miyajima in the evening. | Photo by Sean Pavone/ iStock Editorial / Getty Images Plus via Getty Images.

 Known for its red torii gate and friendly deer, Miyajima (officially called Itsukushima) is already a noteworthy destination.
 It’s just a short ferry ride from Hiroshima, and a popular day trip for those traveling in the area.
 Cherry blossom season adds even more charm, as the sakura cover the mountain in splashes of pink.
-Head up to the peak of Mt Misen to enjoy the view, or take a wonder along one of the walking trails.
+Head up to the peak of Mt.
+Misen to enjoy the view, or take a wonder along one of the walking trails.

-Pro tip: Grab a Visit Hiroshima Tourist Pass, which starts at ¥1,000 for a 1-day pass, and get unlimited use of buses, streetscars, and the Miyajima ferry.
+Pro tip: Grab a Visit Hiroshima Tourist Pass, which starts at ¥1,000 for a one-day pass, and get unlimited use of buses, streetscars, and the Miyajima ferry.
 Plus, you’ll recieve a coupon book with lots of discounts.

-Kintaikyō Bridge
+4. Kintaikyō Bridge

-March 27 (first bloom) to April 3 (full bloom)
+March 24 (first bloom) to April 1 (full bloom)

 Iwakuni, Yamaguchi Prefecture

-Located in Iwakuni, Yamaguchi Prefecture, this iconic bridge is considered one of the Three Great Bridges of Japan.
+Kintaikyō is considered one of the Three Great Bridges of Japan.
 And it’s easy to see why, with its five distinct arches stretching across the Nishiki River.
 It connects the main township of Iwakuni with Kikkō Park and Iwakuni Castle.
 In spring, the sakura trees along the river and in the park bloom, making for a stunning view.
 It’s easy to see why it’s the most popular cherry blossom viewing spot in this pocket of Japan.

-Mount Yoshino
+5. Mount Yoshino

 Yoshino, Nara Prefecture